signumsoftware/framework/Signum.Windows/Facades/Navigator.md

 The main responsibilities of `Navigator` is showing entities in a modal window (`View`) or an independent window (`Navigate`) using the custom control registered using `EntitySettings<T>`.

-By default the entities are shown using a `NormalWindow`, that provides a common frame for any entity with a title bar, a button bar, validation summary and widgets panel, but the `NavigationManager` can be overriden to open any other kind of control or window.
+By default the entities are shown using a `NormalWindow`, that provides a common frame for any entity with a title bar, a button bar, validation summary and widgets panel, but the `NavigationManager` can be overridden to open any other kind of control or window.

 ## View